smintio/Portals-Components-SDK/Examples/Frontend/README.md

 1. `Done` will indicate that the publication is succsesful
 1. Repeat the process for each code change

-Please note that calling `npm run smint-io-pc` repeatedly will result in an error.
+Running `npm run smint-io-pc` will package the component in the defined npm registry and then trigger a REST API request to register the package for the specified environment.

-Running the command will package the component in the defined npm registry and then trigger a REST API request to register the package for the specified environment
+Please note that calling the command repeatedly will result in an error.

 With each code change, the version number must be increased in the `package.json` file.